akshita1807/OS/README.md

 Data is transmitted to and held in memory or other volatile storage until the software or computer asks for it to be executed.Spooling is the temporary storage of data for usage and execution by a device, program, or system.

-**Throughput**  number of processes that complete their execution per time unit **Turnaround time** amount of time to execute a particular process **Waiting time**  amount of time a process has been waiting in the ready queue
+**Throughput**  number of processes that complete their execution per time unit
+**Turnaround time** amount of time to execute a particular process
+**Waiting time**  amount of time a process has been waiting in the ready queue
+**Multiprogramming** Runs several programs simultaneously
+**Multitasking** Users can interact with each program while it runs
+**Multiprocessing** Involves multiple processors executing multiple processes
+**short term scheduler** Selects processes from the ready queue and allocates CPU time.

+**medium term scheduler** Swaps processes in and out of memory
+**long term scheduler** Selects processes from job queue and loads them into ready queue.(new se ready state me kis kis process ko leke jana hai wo decide krta hai)
+**Thrashing** Condition when continuous page fault and paging activites occur.Thrashing could lead to a program collapse and degraded CPU performance.